wm-ax/herlihy-shavit/src/1/philosophers/src/README.md

 10 ?1 00 10 10

-again by (D), p1's left can must be set
+Again by (D), p1's left can must be set; but since p0 does not eat after t, p1 must not eat either.
+So, p1's right can must be unset at t.
+This contradicts our conclusion that his right can is set at t.

-10 11 00 10 10

-so that p1 will eat after t.
-Then p1 will reset p0's can and p0 will eat after t, a contradition.